ImmigraTrust Law

 Unlike immigrant visas, nonimmigrant visas (temporary visa applications) such as tourist visas, student visas, fiancé visas, nonimmigrant work visas, etc., there is actually a waiver option for those who served in IRGC or Sepah.
 The US Department of State's Bureau of Consular Affairs considers each visa application on a case-by-case basis for a waiver, taking into account the individual’s circumstances and the information available to them at the time of the application.
 The Department of Homeland Security may grant a waiver that allows the issuance of a nonimmigrant visa to an individual who would otherwise be deemed ineligible due to their affiliation with the Islamic Revolutionary Guard Corps (IRGC), designated as a Foreign Terrorist Organization.
 This waiver is granted at the request of the Department of State and depends highly on the case facts and the officer that is evaluating the case.
 There is no guarantee that if one case is granted a waiver that a similar case will also be granted a waiver.
 There is no standard process, application, or guidance regarding this waiver option.

 In practice, we have seen many denials for nonimmigrant visas.
 Thus far, we have not heard of the Department of Homeland Security or Department of State granting a waiver request when someone was denied a nonimmigrant visa due to their mandatory service in Sepah or IRGC.
-This is an evolving area of law as the law is only a few years old, and embassies are adjusting to the practice.
-Therefore, requesting a waiver whenever possible is important if your case has been denied due to the IRGC or Sepah ban.
-It is a process with no guarantees or statistics, but it is worth considering as an option for obtaining a nonimmigrant visa, especially after your case has been rejected; it is a good option to try to save your case.
+Therefore, requesting a waiver whenever possible is important.
+It is a process with no guarantees or statistics, but it is worth considering as an option for obtaining a nonimmigrant visa and to try to save your case.
+In the past six years that this law has been in effect, we have not seen a direct waiver granted.
+That said, there might still be options available depending on the details of your service and where you served.

 NOTE: No equivalent waiver is allowed for individuals seeking an immigrant visa (in other words, seeking a green card or permanent residency).
 This means that if an individual is considered ineligible for an immigrant visa due to their association with the IRGC or Sepah, their case will be denied.
 They will not have the option of seeking a waiver until an exception is made or the law is changed.